zfs-old-crap/linkytime/docs/UserGuide.md

 Adds a meeting into the meeting list.

-Format: `add n/MEETING_NAME u/URL d/DATETIME m/MODULE_INDEX r/IS_RECURRING [t/TAG]...`
+Format: `add n/MEETING_NAME u/URL d/DATETIME dur/DURATION m/MODULE_INDEX r/IS_RECURRING [t/TAG]...`

 Parameters:

 * `MEETING_NAME` The name of the meeting.
 * `URL` The URL to the online meeting.
 * `DATETIME` The date and starting time of the meeting.
+* `DURATION` The duration of the meeting in hours.
 * `MODULE_INDEX` The index of the module in the module list that the meeting is for.
 * `IS_RECURRING` Whether the meeting recurs every week.
 Given as `Y` or `N`.
 * `TAG` The tags associated with the meeting.

 Examples:

-* `add n/Lecture u/https://www.zoom.com d/Friday 2pm m/CS2103 r/Y t/recorded t/lecturequiz`
+* `add n/Lecture u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/lecturequiz`
-* `add n/Midterm u/https://www.google.com d/13mar2022 10am m/CS2106 r/N`
+* `add n/Midterm u/https://meet.google.com d/13-03-2022 1000 dur/2 m/2 r/N`

 #### List all meetings : `list`